 Then the stranger starts talking, “O foolish ones and slow of heart to believe all that the prophets have spoken” and “he interpreted to them in all the Scriptures the things concerning himself” [v.25,27].
-Later, after Jesus is revealed to them and then vanishes, they say, “did not our hearts burn within us while he talked to us on the road, while he opened to us the Scriptures” [v.33].
-Now there are times when we suddenly see what the scriptures mean, so that our hearts thrill with spiritual excitement.
-This depends on our spiritual zeal as we read.
-Suddenly words come “alive” on the page!
+Later, after they realize it is Jesus as he breaks the bread and then vanishes, they say, “did not our hearts burn within us while he talked to us on the road, while he opened to us the Scriptures” [v.33].
+Now there are times when we suddenly see what the scriptures mean, so that our hearts thrill; we could say, “burn” with spiritual excitement.
+This depends of course on our spiritual zeal as we read.
+Have you experienced words suddenly coming “alive” on the page!

-As an example, reflect on what happened to cause them to recognize Jesus?
-What was happening at that moment?
+Reflect on what happened to cause them to recognize Jesus!
+What was happened at that moment?
 We read, “He took bread and blessed and broke it and gave it to them” [v.30] Visualize this, as his hands move to give them the broken bread they would have seen those hands.
-What hands, what had happened to them!
+What hands!
+What had happened to them!
 What a stunning shock to realize who he was!
-Imagine if it had been you having that experience!
+Imagine if you and I had that experience!

 How long now before we have the greatest experience any mortal being can have – to witness the unimaginable drama of events as Christ returns.
 Many, we suspect, will be like the men appointed to guard the tomb!
 When Jesus rose, they became “like dead men”!
 But for us, the experience of his return, will cause “our hearts (to) burn” – our very being will be on ‘fire’ – imagine it!
 It is beyond our imagination!
 But how soon now?